 If your dog likes to chew, you can give them rawhide at least once a day.
 If you choose the right one, it can last for up to 1 hour.
-If your dog is an aggressive chewer, you can even increase this frequency to 2 per day.
+Your dog is an aggressive chewer, you can even increase this frequency to 2 per day.

 On the other hand, if the dog does not like to chew, you can limit the rawhide treats or rawhide bones to once every two days.
 It all depends on what your dog prefers.

 If you have a puppy, you can give them a rawhide treat once a day.
 You need to monitor your puppy to ensure that they do not bite off a large chunk.

 Keep in mind that it's best not to give puppies too much rawhide because their digestive system might not be able to handle it.
 Gradually increase the frequency to see if they are adapting to it.
 Once they are comfortable with digesting the bone, then it will be easier to feed your dog rawhide without causing any damage to their health.

 When you stick to the frequency which we have advised above, it will become effortless for you to ensure that rawhide is perfect and not harmful for your dog.

 What is the Best Thing for a Dog to Chew On?